 Yes.
-Federal programs have very specific restrictions on how federal funds can be used.
-Please read this guide closely and information from relevant agencies to understand eligible uses of funding and any limitations on funds.
+There are very specific restrictions on how federal funds can be used.
+Please read this guide, and the information from relevant agencies closely to understand the eligible uses and any existing limitations.
 Generally, funding cannot be used for debt service, recurring or routine expenses, or reimbursement of costs.